Rialto (band): Post-band activities

 Following the band's original split, Eliot released his solo debut, the Everybody Loves You When You're Dead EP, in 2002, followed by his full-length debut, Long Way Round, on Iodine Records in 2004.
 In 2010, he released Kittows Moor under the name Louis Eliot and The Embers.
-Since 2011, Eliot has toured extensively as a full time member of Grace Jones's band.
+Since 2011, Eliot has toured extensively as a full-time member of Grace Jones's band.

 In 2014, Eliot and Lily Allen teamed up to cover the late Tarka Cordell's "Shelter You" for a compilation album commemorating his life.
 Eliot helped Cordell write the song originally and the chords echo Rialto's "Summer's Over".

 Bull co-wrote the song "Friday Night" with Lily Allen at his studio in southwest Portugal.
 The song ended up on her debut album Alright, Still.

-Toby Hounsham now plays keyboards for The Stranglers and Mungo Jerry.
+Toby Hounsham now plays keyboards for the Stranglers.
+He was presented with the Stranglers’ keyboardist Dave Greenfield’s original instrument which was later restored to full working order on an episode of The Repair Shop.